BartyPitt/RoboticsProject/docs/overview.rst

 Due to the limited access to the physical robot, extensive simulations of the robot's motion were also performed, using Gazebo for visualisation.

-Here is a quick introduction to what the robot does.
+Here is a quick introduction video of what the robot does.

 .. raw:: html